urbit/old-urbit.org/tutorial/nock/ch1_sec1.md

 ~ <syntax error at [1 4]>
 ```

-Easiest way to get a sytax error is to accidentally leave out a space.
+Easiest way to get a syntax error is to accidentally leave out a space.
 Or add
 an extra one.
 Fortunately, the error message tells you where the mistake is:

 ```text